Hackerbone/blog.jbossoutreach.org/README.md

 This is a Jekyll blog.
 To maintain the blog, it's best to have Ruby installed.
-From within Ruby, install Jekyll and Rake too, as shown below.
+From within Ruby, install Jekyll and Rake, as shown below.

 ```shell
 $ gem install jekyll